adelpro/face-api-recognition/README.md

-# face-api-detection
+# face-api-recognition

-Face detection using Face-api.js and vanilla JavaScript
+Face Recognition system from live video, using vanilla JavaScript and Face-api.js